Skip to content

 Where to find this info:

-Visit each of your social profiles and see how your posts look to your followers.
+It’s probably pretty obvious, but just visit each of your social profiles and see how your posts look to your followers.
 Be sure to click on any links to see if they need to be updated.

 3. Identify your top-performing social media content

 What makes a “top-performing post?”
 Well, that depends.
 If you want to find the content your audience likes best, we suggest ranking posts by engagement rate.
-You may want to choose a different key metric to focus on, like link clicks or conversions.

 Look through your top posts for patterns.
 Then, ask yourself: